DevAkshay434/craffteine-assistant-chatbot--1-/replit.md

 1.  **OpenAI API**: Used for all AI-powered conversational logic, dynamic formula generation, dosage personalization, and function calling.
 2.  **Shopify Integration**: A mock `shopifyService.ts` exists, designed for future integration to fetch customer orders and generate product URLs.
 3.  **Open-Meteo API**: Used for real-time weather data integration via function calling (free, no API key required).
-4.  **Brave Search API**: Used for real-time web search queries via function calling.
+4.  **Brave Search API**: Used for real-time web search queries via function calling through the backend proxy server.
 Returns top 3 search results with verified sources.
-Requires API key stored in `.env` as `VITE_BRAVE_SEARCH_API_KEY`.
+Requires API key stored in `.env` as `BRAVE_SEARCH_API_KEY` (backend only, not exposed to frontend).
 Free tier includes 2,000 searches/month.
 5.  **Vite**: Build tool and development server for the React application.
 6.  **Tailwind CSS (CDN)**: Used for styling the user interface.
 7.  **React Markdown**: For rendering rich text messages.